Helping Clients to Avoid and Minimize Probate Fees and Estate Administration Tax

 It makes sense to take steps to mitigate this tax, which is paid at the time a will is submitted to the court for probate.
 At the Toronto, Ontario, law firm of O'Sullivan Estate Lawyers, we have helped many clients minimize probate fees through a range of effective methods, which include:

-- Transfer of assets to Alberta or other low-probate fee jurisdictions in conjunction with using a separate will for those assets.
+- Transferring assets to Alberta or other low-probate fee jurisdictions in conjunction with using a separate will for those assets

-- Effective use of beneficiary designations for RRSPs, RRIFs and life insurance.
+- Effectively using beneficiary designations for RRSPs, RRIFs and life insurance

-To further discuss cost-effective options regarding probate fee minimization, contact our firm.
-Margaret O'Sullivan is a founding member of the Society of Trust and Estate Practitioners (Canada), is recognized in European and Canadian directories as a leading estate planning lawyer and has practiced in the area of estate planning since being called to the bar in 1983.
+To further discuss cost-effective options regarding probate fee minimization and minimizing the impact of the new onerous reporting requirements, contact our firm.
+Margaret O'Sullivan is a founding member of the Society of Trust and Estate Practitioners (Canada), is recognized in International, European and Canadian directories as a leading estate planning lawyer and has practiced in the area of estate planning since being called to the bar in 1983.

-Ms. Roth has practiced trust and estate law since being called to the bar in 2002, has spoken and written on various subject areas in trust and estate law, and is the current Chair of the Ontario Bar Association Trusts and Estates Executive Committee and a member of Council of the Ontario Bar Association.
+Ms. Roth has practiced trust and estate law since being called to the bar in 2002, has spoken and written on various subject areas in trust and estate law, and is a past chair of the Ontario Bar Association Trusts and Estates Executive Committee and a past member of Council of the Ontario Bar Association.

 Mr. Kostoff was called to the bar in 2011 after graduating, with distinction, from the University of Western Ontario, where he received several awards for academic excellence.
-He has co-authored articles on the taxation of partnerships.
+He has authored articles and presented on trust and estate topics, as well as co-authored articles on the taxation of partnerships.

 To contact an Ontario estate administration tax lawyer at our firm, call 888-365-6235.